4,256. 755. 5,714. 511. .366.

 “Seaver finished his career with 311 wins and 205 losses.
 Among his numerous awards and honors are Rookie of the Year, National League Pitcher of the Year, and Cy Young Award.
 He also shares or holds many National League records such as the lowest earned run average (2.73) for a pitcher with 200 or more wins and most consecutive seasons with 200 or more strikeouts.
 In a speech filled with emotion, Tom Terrific spoke of his deep love and respect for the game which meant so much to him.
 He thanked his family and friends for support.”42

 Now, after living most of his adult life in Connecticut, Seaver returned to his native California, establishing a winery with his wife, Nancy, near Calistoga.
 Seaver always has been a man of his times.
 Born into a middle-class family and raised during America’s period of postwar prosperity, Seaver represented a new breed of player: independent, cerebral, educated.
 As the New York Mets’ “franchise player,” he was the spokesman for thousands of suburbanites, blue-collar workers, and immigrants united by their team’s emergence as World Series champions in 1969.
 A man of profound opinions, he preferred not to disclose his personal opinions.
 Though he worked tirelessly on behalf of the Major League Baseball Players’ Association, he never filed for free agency.
-Decades from now, fans will continue to visit his Cooperstown plaque, the only one in the Hall of Fame as of 2015 bearing a Mets insignia.
+Decades from now, fans will continue to visit his Cooperstown plaque, the first one in the Hall of Fame bearing a Mets insignia.
+(He was joined by Mike Piazza in 2016.)
 In spite of Seaver’s many complexities, to them, he will always be Tom Terrific.

 Allen, Maury.
 After the Miracle: The Amazin’ Mets – Two Decades Later (New York: St. Martin’s Press, 1989).